 Knowing a policy's limits

-According to SmartAsset, floods and earthquakes are some of the circumstances typically uncovered by renters insurance.
-Depending on the provider, you can add such coverages as riders.
+Unfortunately, floods and earthquakes are some of the circumstances typically not covered by renters insurance.
+Depending on the provider, you can add protection as a rider for an additional fee.
 If living in an area prone to either of those natural disasters (like California, with its earthquake proclivities), such supplements might be wise investments.
 A flood caused by problematic plumbing, on the other hand, might be covered without a specific flood rider, but some insurance companies will request you add a water-damage provision.

-You must also pay attention to policies' monetary limits.
-If you choose a more expensive plan, you could be covered for up to $500,000 in damages, including liability you'd incur if someone got hurt in your apartment or house.
-But even the more affordable policies often include more than $100,000 in coverage.
+You must also pay attention to policy's monetary limits.
+If you choose a more expensive plan, you could be covered for up to $500,000 in damages, including liability you'd incur if someone got hurt in your apartment or house, although even the more affordable policies often include more than $100,000 in coverage.
 Choose the amount you think is best for your living situation and the area in which you live, considering factors ranging from weather to local crime rate.

 Choosing between cash-value and replacement-cost coverage

-You'll likely have to choose between two major types of renters insurance: cash-value or replacement-cost coverage.
-The Insurance Information Instituted explained the former involves reimbursements adjusted for how much items' value has depreciated over time, while the latter covers you for the exact amount it would cost to replace the damaged item with a new unit of the same item or a comparable product.
+When you’re ready to select a policy, you'll likely have to choose between two major types of renters insurance: cash-value or replacement-cost coverage.
+The Insurance Information Instituted explained the former involves reimbursements adjusted for how much an items value has depreciated over time, while the latter covers you for the exact amount it would cost to replace the damaged item with a new unit of the same item or a comparable product.

-As you might expect, replacement-cost coverage involves higher annual or monthly cost.
-But if you own expensive electronics or other highly valuable possessions, it may well be worth it to go for the extra payments now rather lack the necessary funds for new items later.
+As you might expect, replacement-cost coverage involves a higher annual or monthly cost, but if you own expensive electronics or other highly valuable possessions, it may well be worth it to go for the extra payments now rather lack the necessary funds for new items later.
 Think carefully before making this specific decision.